 Find the Teatr Słowackiego tram stop at the foot of Pawia.
 It’s close to Galeria Krakowska and the train station, and a 5-minute walk from the Barbican.
 Take the #3 tram in the direction of Nowy Bieżanów P+R. It’s 5 stops to plac Bohaterów Getta and the whole journey takes 8 minutes.
 We’ll return to plac Bohaterów Getta (Ghetto Heroes Square) after breakfast.
 For now, with the tram stop behind you, cross to the top right and turn into Piwna.
 Take the first right into Krakusa and then the first left into Nadwiślańska.
 You’ll see the river to your right and the incredible CRICOTEKA building – this a contemporary art space in honour of artist and performer Tadeusz Kantor.
-Swoją Drogą sits a few minutes further on the left.
-It’s a 6-minute walk.
+Fresh Café is located here, high up, overlooking the river.

 Ghetto Heroes Square – image © Jason Weaver